CrewAI, Ollama, Mixtral: An Agile Squad in Your Computer

 Source Code

-You can find the source code for this project in the GitHub repo https://github.com/jeanjerome/ai-agile-team
+You can find the source code for this project in this GitHub repo:

 Autonomous Agents